 In the case of a transfer of the property then there are two different taxes to consider.
 One is a 2% transfer tax, and the other is a 3% capital gains tax.
+Please know that the 3% capital gains tax is not assessed as a normal capital gains would be, but rather as a flat 3% of the sales price, even in the case where no capital gains is realized.
 Both of these taxes are calculated based on the registered sales price of the property and they must be paid before the transfer of the property can be finalized in the Public Registry of Panama.
 In cases where the old capital gains tax calculation (10% of the difference between the registered value and sales price) is less than the new 3% capital gains calculation, it is possible to ask for a reimbursement of the difference.
 This reimbursement generally takes about 4 or 5 months to complete.

 The standard real estate commission in Panama is 5% of the sale price.
 In some cases if the property is remotely located or requires special resources to show, such as island properties, it is common for real estate companies to charge a higher percentage to offset the expenses of showing the property.
 Commissions are generally paid for by the seller.
 If more than one real estate agent is involved in a sale, for example buyers agent and a sellers agent then they will split the overall commission between themselves.